 Learn how your organization can begin preparing staff and clients for the 2021 Marketplace Open Enrollment Period.
 Presenters share important considerations for 2021 health plans related to enrollment, affordability, and plan features.
 Presenters also share approaches to providing remote enrollment assistance, including strategies to overcome challenges and technological limitations.
 Lastly, learn how to streamline workflows to get ready for Open Enrollment, including training staff, developing enrollment partnerships, and communicating with clients.

-In this annual tax webinar, available on-demand in 2021, learn about the connection between health coverage and taxes for your clients.
-Presenters from the ACE TA Center and NASTAD explain how to help your clients prepare to file their 2020 taxes including which clients need to file based on their 2020 health coverage, what documents they should gather in preparation for filing, and tips for documenting any changes to their health coverage status due to the COVID-19 pandemic.
+Taxes play a critical role in making your clients’ health coverage more affordable.
+This annual orientation webinar explains how to help clients prepare to file their 2021 taxes including which clients need to file taxes based on their 2021 health coverage, what documents they should gather in preparation for filing, and tips for documenting any changes to their health coverage status.

-The Basics of Medicare for Ryan White HIV/AIDS Program Clients (April 22, 2020)
+The Basics of Medicare Eligibility for Ryan White HIV/AIDS Program (RWHAP) Clients (January 17, 2023)

 Health Literacy & Health Insurance Literacy: Helping Consumers Access Care and Use Coverage (July 21, 2016)